Dracksnoop/vault/replit.md

 6. **Development Experience**: Vite integration for fast development cycles

 The application follows a clean architecture pattern with clear separation between frontend, backend, and shared concerns, making it maintainable and scalable for inventory management needs.

+## Recent Changes

+- **July 13, 2025**: Updated entire UI to minimal white theme with slim black borders
+  - Removed navy blue header background, now uses white with black borders
+  - Updated sidebar to white background with black borders
+  - Changed all page components to use white backgrounds with black borders
+  - Updated navigation active states to use light gray with black left border
+  - Maintained clean, minimal aesthetic throughout the application